 This approach to gardening is an ideal low-maintenance solution, and is especially good for small problem areas, like a tiny front garden, a patio area, a courtyard, or for focal points around entrance doors, and so on.

-Here at Glenhirst Cactus Nursery, we have tried a variety of approaches and planting schemes, both small and large in scale, and there has always been a lot of interest shown by our customers, and curiosity about how to set things up, which plants can be used, and whether the plantings are temporary or permanent.
+At Glenhirst Cactus Nursery, they have tried a variety of approaches and planting schemes, both small and large in scale, and there has always been a lot of interest shown by their customers, and curiosity about how to set things up, which plants can be used, and whether the plantings are temporary or permanent.
 Most schemes are very easy to do, relatively cheap to set up, and easy to care for once they are established.

 One of the simplest and cheapest ways to start to use cacti and succulents is by planting them up in interesting pots and containers.